Juhhxx/Projecto1_IA/README.md

 • Pequena descrição sobre o problema e a forma como o resolveram.
 Deve oferecer ao leitor informação suficiente para entender e contextualizar o projeto, bem como quais foram os objetivos e resultados alcançados.

-This project aims to simulate crowd behavior at large scale events with different settings like concert stages, food courts and green spaces.
+This project aims to simulate crowd behaviour at large scale events with different settings like concert stages, food courts and green spaces.
 Here agents move around independently according to their needs (watching shows, resting or eating), and react to hazards that incite panic like explosions and fires, where the agents must try to escape through the exits of the event.

 To achieve an efficient simulation with support for a high number of agents simultaneously, we chose to use **DotRecast**, a library that allows the generation of navigation meshes (navmeshes) and path calculation based on the A* algorithm, and should optimize pathfinding without relying on too detailed physics.
-We are also implementing a **finite state machine (FSM)** to control each agent's high-level decisions with the same intent, as the required states, wander/idle, watching concert, hungry, eating, tired, resting and panicked are few, and therefore a good number for FSM implementation.
+We also implemented a **finite state machine (FSM)** to control each agent's high-level decisions with the same intent, as the required states, watching concert, eating, resting and panicked are few, and therefore a good number for FSM implementation.

 • why choose 2dvs3dvs2.5d here